 When you order a car from a factory, you should be able to request options such as paint color and air conditioning.
 Objects can also be created with different options, and it is common for a class to have more than one constructor, allowing you to order objects with various initial configurations.
-To illustrate, Figure 19.4 shows the queue class with two constructors, so that makes q a new instance of class Queue that is initially empty, and makes q1 a new queue initially holding two strings.
+To illustrate, Figure 19.4 shows the queue class with two constructors, so that makes q a new instance of class Queue that is initially empty, and q1 := newQueue(["cat", "dog"]);